 Dear Members and Friends of Heritage,

-Below is the annual report of our church as written by your 2017 Session elders.
+Below is the annual report of our church as written by your 2018 Session elders.
 Please read it carefully – and give thanks – for all the excellent work that was done with your help and by our church.
 Let us know of any suggestions or comments you might have to help us improve.

 Yours in Christ’s joyful service!

 Rev. Mark Plunkett, Pastor

 REPORT OF CLERK TO THE SESSION

 Presbytery of New Covenant work:

 - Pastor Mark is the vice-chair of the Committee on Preparation for Ministry; he is also a member of an administrative commission serving Formosan Presbytery Church.